Guide written by:

 - Yearly care

-A lawn roller can be used at the end of winter to correct frost heave.
-You can then roll your lawn about once a month after mowing.
-Remember to alternate directions.
+Lawn rollers are generally used at the end of winter to correct frost heave.
+However, you can roll your lawn about once a month after mowing if you like.
+Remember to alternate directions each time you roll!

 Scarify to eliminate thatch

-Over time, lawn waste such as dried up roots can form a thick layer in your lawn.
-This will make it harder for air and nutrients to get to the grass.
+Over time, lawn waste such as dried up roots can form a thick layer of material in your lawn.
+This layer may eventually prevent air and nutrients from penetrating the grass properly.
+Scarifying can help the grass roots to better absorb nutrients.
 It is a good idea to scarify your lawn in the springtime or autumn while the grass is still growing.
-This way, you can also get rid of moss.
-Scarifying helps the grass roots to absorb nutrients.
+This way, you can also eliminate moss.

 - You can start scarifying a lawn in the third or fourth year after seeding.

-- After three to four weeks, the marks left by the scarifier should have completely disappeared and you will be able to mow your lawn again.
+- After three to four weeks, the marks left by the scarifier should disappear completely and you will be able to mow your lawn again.

-Over time, watering and mowing will make your soil more compact, especially if your lawn has been in place for a while or has to deal with heavy footfall.
+Over time, watering and mowing will compact your soil especially if your lawn has been in place for a while or has to deal with heavy footfall.
 In turn, this makes it harder for air to penetrate down to the roots.
-Using a lawn aerator in the springtime will help to inject air and water into the soil to the roots.
-You may have to repeat the process in autumn if your lawn is particularly compacted:
+Using a lawn aerator in the springtime will help to inject air and water into the soil and down to the roots.
+You may have to repeat the process in the autumn if your lawn is particularly compacted:

-A lawn aerator is a type of roller equipped with spikes designed to leave holes in the soil.
-If you're up to the challenge, you can even use a garden fork to dig in holes spaced around 15 cm apart.
-If you have a smaller lawn, you can aerate it using aerator shoes.
+A lawn aerator is equipped with a spikedroller designed to leave holes in the soil.
+If you're up to the challenge, you can even use a garden fork to dig in holes; in this case, space your holes around 15 cm apart.
+If you have a smaller lawn, you can tackle it using aerator shoes.

 Water your lawn regularly

 To keep your lawn looking fresh and green, it should be watered on a sprinkler setting about two times a week between the months of June and September – except, of course, if you have a good amount of rain.
-If you don't have a lot of rainfall, it's a good idea to start watering earlier or keep watering later into the year.
+If you don't have a lot of rainfall, it's a good idea to start watering earlier in the spring or to keep watering later into the year.